eddycharly/tekton-helm/charts/triggers/README.md

 Various configuration examples are document in the [Try it out](#try-it-out) section.

-An additional guide is available in the [Production grade configuration](#production-grade-configuration) section to help deploying Tekton Pipelines in a highlly available and secure mode.
+An additional guide is available in the [Production grade configuration](#production-grade-configuration) section to help deploying Tekton Triggers in a highlly available and secure mode.

 ## Installing

-- Add helm charts repo
+- Add the Tekton helm charts repo

 ```bash
 helm repo add eddycharly https://eddycharly.github.io/tekton-helm